-Idle time is anything that is not counted as active time.
+Idle time is any time the student spends logged into Edgenuity that is not counted as active time.
 Idle time does not necessarily mean the student is off task.
 It simply means that the student is not making forward progress in the course.

 - to monitor how much time students are spending in Edgenuity not working on uncompleted activities

 - Time spent in the Lobby, Organizer, or Course Map

 - Time spent reviewing a previously completed activity (any activity that the student previously submitted and is scored)

 - Time spent emailing or posting in Collaboration Corner

 For example, if a student is reviewing eNotes for a lesson he or she has already completed in order to be better prepared for a test, that time is captured as idle time, but it is certainly not off-task time.
 A certain amount of idle time is to be expected, and it will vary depending on how much the student reviews previous work and how much time is spent working in the Communications area of the Organizer.
 But if a student has an above-average amount of idle time and is not making adequate progress in the course, it may be a signal that the student needs help managing his or her time better.